CommandShiftHQ/javascript-basics/README.md

 Now run the `npm install` command.
 Once it has completed, you should see a new `node_modules` directory in the repository.
 This is where our dependencies live.
 It's important that we don't add this directory to git, since it can contain 100000's of files that we don't need to maintain, and can just be downloaded.

-In the `package.json` file you can see that there is only devDependencies for this project.
+In the `package.json` file you can see that there are only devDependencies for this project.

 ### Run the test code
 Jest is a JavaScript testing framework - it allows us to write automated tests that